What is Promotion Marketing? Definition, Tips, and Examples

 2. Improve brand perception

-With a smart promotional marketing strategy, you can build an interesting brand narrative and position your business in a variety of spaces.
+With a smart promotional marketing strategy and traditional advertising, you can build an interesting brand narrative and position your business in a variety of spaces.
 For instance, if your customers are interested in the subjects of sustainability and ecology, you can run charity promotions where you give a part of every purchase to charitable causes.
 Promotion marketing can help you craft the lenses through which customers will perceive your brand.

 3. Turn visitors into long-term customers